VOLTTRON/volttron/README.md

 python volttron/utils/rmq_mgmt.py federation
 ```

-We need to provide the hostname (or IP address) and port of the upstream nodes when prompted.
+Please provide the hostname (or IP address) and port of the upstream nodes when prompted.
 The hostname provided should match the hostname in the ssl certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

 2. Create a user in the upstream server with username=<downstream volttron instance name> and provide it access to the virtualhost of the upstream rabbitmq server.
 ```sh